How's the foetus at 11 weeks?

 What's with my body: Increased appetite, possible headaches

-• You may be experiencing headaches as a result of the change of your hormone levels.
+You may experience headaches as a result of the change of your hormone levels.
 Try to drink plenty of water and get adequate sleep.
-If the headaches are not caused by hypertension, they can be relieved by taking mild analgesics - remember to always consult your doctor before taking any form of medication.
+If the headaches are not caused by hypertension, they can be relieved by taking mild analgesics.
+Remember to consult your health professional before taking any form of medication.

-• If your headache is a by-product of fever, visual disturbances or puffiness in your hands and face, consult your doctor immediately.
+If your headache is a by-product of fever, visual disturbances or puffiness in your hands and face, consult your health professional immediately.

 Go back to the complete list of Pregnancy week-by-week updates.